Frequently Asked Questions

 Do I have to get a bag every week?

 We are starting simply and for now only offering a weekly bag.
 If you are keen to only get a bag fortnightly we suggest finding a neighbour or friend who might want to share.
+We are hoping in the near future to offer fortnightly bags so please get in touch if you are interested in this.

 Can I get my bag delivered to my house?